-The Board of Directors will consider the appeal, and the Learner will be notified in writing of the outcome and the reason for the decision.
+The Training Learner Support Officer will refer the appeal to the Board of Directors, who will further investigate and consider the appeal.
+This may involve consultations with the appellant, relevant staff and/or subject matter experts.
+The Learner will be notified in writing of the outcome and the reason for the decision.